steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 To make the game be able to communicate with the SVG, the game saves localStorage with names like "oxygen", or "battery".
 The SVG's were programmed to look for the information for each of the dashboard instrument.

 The full submarine dashboard is outside the scope of this workshop, but [here's the link if you're interested](https://github.com/steveturbek/Tangible-Interfaces-Submarine-Design-Project/tree/main).
-I'm particularly proud of the drag and drop layout editor, which downloads a new CSS file the student uses to save the layout.
+I'm particularly proud of the drag and drop layout editor, which downloads a new instruments.css file the student uses to save the layout.

 (Click buttons to adjust the Oxygen level.)
 These could just as easily be 2 SVGs communicating with each other.